 Distinguished Alumni Award

-In 1981, on the occasion of the 50th anniversary celebration of the establishment of the School of Library Science of the University of North Carolina at Chapel Hill, the Anniversary Committee decided to create awards recognizing the achievement of alumni of the School and noting specific scholarly research or service contributions to the profession of librarianship.
-Since then, following the establishment of a Masters of Information Science Degree, outstanding accomplishments in Information Science are also recognized.
+In 1981, on the occasion of the 50th anniversary of the establishment of the School of Library Science the University of North Carolina at Chapel Hill, the anniversary committee created awards recognizing the achievement of School alumni and noting specific scholarly research or service contributions to the profession of librarianship.
+Following the establishment of a Master Science in Information Science (MSIS) degree, outstanding accomplishments in information science have also been recognized.

 Awards are given to alumni who demonstrate a high degree of professionalism and outstanding service to the UNC School of Information and Library Science or its Alumni Association, and show commitment to librarianship or information science.
-Alumni are considered for recognition for outstanding professional library or information science achievements at national, state or local levels.
-A list of previous award winners is available.
+Alumni are considered for recognition for outstanding professional library or information science achievements at national, state, or local levels.
+Click here for a list of previous award winners.

 Outstanding Service to the School Award

 SILSAA recognizes students who provide outstanding service to the School of Information and Library Science.
-Each spring, the Alumni Association asks the School to select a student who has contributed outstanding service to the School.
-The student selected receives a monetary award of $50 and a framed certificate.
+Each spring, the Alumni Association asks the School to nominate a worthy candidate.
+The student selected receives a monetary award of $50 and a framed certificate at spring commencement.
+When appropriate, more than one student may be chosen to receive the award.
+Click here for a list of previous winners.

 Elfreda Chatman Fund Awards

-Proposals submitted as part of the Research Methods (INLS 780) course are eligible for this award.
+Proposals submitted as part of the Proposal Development (INLS 781) course are eligible for this award.

-The Chair of the Master’s Committee or the Associate Dean will solicit nominations from the relevant instructors.
-Nominations for the fall term should be solicited in mid-November; nominations for the spring term should be solicited in April; nominations for the summer term should be solicited in August.
+The chair of the Master’s Committee or the coordinators of the MSLS or MSIS programs will solicit nominations from the relevant instructors.
+Nominations for the fall term should be solicited in mid-November; nominations for the spring term should be solicited in April.
 If possible, the instructor should provide an unmarked copy of the nominated proposal for consideration; if the instructor does not have a copy, it may be requested directly from the student.

-The jury is made up of two - three SILS full-time faculty members, plus one - two representatives from the SILS Alumni Association.
-Faculty members who taught INLS 780 during the award period may not serve on the jury.
-Deliberation and decisions will be made in late December/early January for the fall award and in August for the spring/summer award.
+The jury is made up of two-three SILS full-time faculty members, plus one representative from the SILS Alumni Association.
+Faculty members who taught INLS 781 during the award period may not serve on the jury.
+Deliberation and decisions will be made in late December/early January for proposals nominated in the fall, and in August for proposals nominated in the spring.

 Selection of the Awardee